GeekTrainer/js-basics-1/making-decisions/README.md

 var biggestNumber = firstNumber > secondNumber ? firstNumber: secondNumber;
 ```

+✅ Take a minute to read this code a few times.
+Do you understand how these operators are working?

-The above states that if `firstNumber` is larger than `secondNumber` then assign `firstNumber` to `biggestNumber` else assign `secondNumber`.
-The expression is just a compact way of writing the below code:
+The above states that
+- if `firstNumber` is larger than `secondNumber`
+- then assign `firstNumber` to `biggestNumber`
+- else assign `secondNumber`.

+The ternary expression is just a compact way of writing the code below:

 ```javascript
 var biggestNumber;